gbmhunter/blog/content/posts/updates/2012/04-11-electric-skateboard-pcbs-arrived-in-the-wrong-colour/index.md

 The photo below shows the gross orange colour compared to the kind of yellow I was expecting.

-{{< figure src="/images/electronics-electricskateboard/2012-04-04-15-45-02.jpg" caption="This photo shows the gross orange colour of the electric skateboard PCBs compared to the kind of yellow I was expecting."  width="600px" >}}
+{{< img src="2012-04-04-15-45-02.jpg" caption="This photo shows the gross orange colour of the electric skateboard PCBs compared to the kind of yellow I was expecting."  width="600px" >}}